fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

-To access values in a tuple, use the square brackets[]{#id326134538 .indexterm} for slicing along with the index or indices to obtain the value available at that index or indices, as shown in the following
+To access values in a tuple, use the square brackets for slicing along with the index or indices to obtain the value available at that index or indices, as shown in the following
 example: